DaniilRen/test-tg-bot/README.md

 # tg bot on Aiogram

-This telegram bot can apply one of few filters to a photo.
+This telegram bot can apply one of few filters to a photo or resize it.
 [User guide](#user-guide)

 ## Create the project